 The Basecampus Program

-The Basecampus program was developed in 2018 and is dedicated to working with adult educators in select Northeast ISD schools.
+The Basecampus program was developed in 2018 and is dedicated to working with adult educators in select East Central ISD schools.
 The program aims to educate and support educators to ensure they can prevent and/or identify warning signs of mental health issues in students.
 This program is run by a licensed mental health professional who coaches and educates school personnel about the various mental health and social challenges their students may be facing.
 Through one-on-one and small group coaching activities, monthly mental health-themed workshops, and staff self-care activities, the Basecampus Coach attempts to broaden a school’s support system to help meet the mental health needs of the students on their campus.
-This project collaborates between CIS, Clarity Child Guidance Center, and NEISD.

 Schools: East Central High School & CAST Lead